costrojs/costrojs.github.io/docs/template-syntax.md

 - `Fragment` => `F`

 :::note
-Costro is also compatible with the [jsx-dom](https://github.com/proteriax/jsx-dom) package.
+Costro is also compatible with the [jsx-dom](https://github.com/proteriax/jsx-dom) package with the [syntaxes](template-syntax#syntax) declared below.
 :::

 Try it on [CodeSandbox](https://codesandbox.io/s/costro-jsx-template-k5zfs).